 Photovoltaic Modules: Collaboration with Construct PV, Part 2

 This is the second of two posts concerning the Construct PV project.
 The project aims to improve photovoltaic (PV) modules through architectural research with a number of international science and industry partners.
-The research has received funding from the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 295981.
+The research has received funding from the European Commission's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 295981.
 The goal of the project is to convert the standard industrial PV module into a product that offers greater design flexibility to meet the needs and requirements of different socio-geographic areas.
 A further aim of the research is to create a design catalogue with aesthetic and cost-effective choices for PV modules – and bring these possibilities to the European market, together with our partners in the PV manufacturing industry.

 Various small and large scale mock-ups are currently in production for the Construct PV research project.
 These mock-ups explore the integration of PV in both roofs for large scale installation and production, and in facades testing the compatibility of PV with various facade types.